edriang/react-connect-context-hooks/README.md

 `createContextProvider` receives a reducer function, a initial-state object, and a key-value object with actions; it will return a `Provider` component that will be used to wrap your application wherever you need to provide access to context.
 It will return the `Context` object to you can use to create custom `connect` HOC or `useContext`.

 ## Example

+***Note:**In this section we will review the basic functionality provided by the library.
+The snippets are based in the example application located in `examples/counter`.
+For a more complete/advanced use-case take a look at `examples/todomvc`.*

 Take a look at the following example: